Train for strength, speed and mental toughness

 CrossFit workouts are designed to build total-body fitness by combining strength training, cardio, and functional movement in high-intensity formats.
 Whether you're hitting a WOD (Workout of the Day), tackling benchmark workouts like “Fran” or “Murph,” or scaling your way through Olympic lifts and bodyweight circuits, these sessions challenge both your physical and mental limits.
 The result?
 Improved strength, work capacity, mobility, and resilience: whether you're a competitive athlete or just training to become harder to kill.

 This CrossFit workout challenges you to complete as many full rounds as possible in exactly 20 minutes, combining strength exercises with cardio movements that test your entire body.
-You'll cycle through running, squats, push-ups, burpees, wall balls, farmers carries, and jump squats without stopping, aiming to maintain consistent pacing throughout.
-The goal is to push your limits while keeping good form as fatigue builds up over the 20-minute time cap.
+You'll perform running, squats, push-ups, burpees, wall balls, farmers carries, and jump squats without stopping, with the goal of maintaining a consistent pace throughout the entire workout.
+The goal is to push your limits while maintaining good form as fatigue increases during the 20-minute time limit.

 Running